AlfonsoTorrez/RustLearning/chapter03/answers03.md

 10. This program does not compile.
 The last line number in the error is:
     #### Context:
     - The type fsize does not exist.
 Floats must be either f32 or f64.

+11. This program does compile.
+The output of this program will be:1
+    #### Context:
+    - The statement x += 2 only affects the shadowed x inside the inner curly braces, not the outer x on line 2.

+12. This program does not compile.
+    #### Context:
+    - A variable cannot be assigned to a value of a different type than its original type.